Daniel-Abrecht/dpa-sso/README.md

 @include common-password
 @include common-session
 ```
-But how it should look like on your servcer will depend on your distribution and preferences.
+But how it should look like on your server will depend on your distribution and preferences.